GetRecruited

 Swimming Athletic Scholarships: What Swimmers and Divers Need to Know

 Swimming scholarships are real, but the math surprises most families.
-D1 programs split a limited pool of equivalency money across large rosters, which means full rides in swimming are rare and partial scholarships are the standard.
+Under the House v.
+NCAA settlement (effective 2025-26), D1 swimming programs now operate under a 30-athlete roster limit and can offer full scholarships to every rostered player.
+In practice, most programs still distribute their budget as partial awards across the roster, which means full rides remain rare and partial scholarships are the standard.
 Understanding how the numbers work — by division, by gender, and for divers specifically — is the first step toward building a financial plan that actually holds up.

 This article covers scholarship counts at every level, explains why most awards are partial, breaks down how diving fits into the swimming allocation, and shows how swim times directly affect scholarship offers.